What is a Dental Implant?

 necessarily need an implant for each missing root.
 Some additional procedures may

-be required prior to the placement of your dental implants to ensure the long-term
+be required prior to the placement of your implants to ensure the long-term

-health of your dental implants.
+health of your implants.
 To obtain a specific fee estimate, it is necessary

 to for us to examine your mouth.
 After a diagnostic examination, we will recommend